Home / Oceania / Australia / Yarnima power station

 Local climate & thermal context

-This other plant generates electricity for the grid.
+This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
 It sits in a hot desert climate (Köppen BWh) — Southern Hemisphere, latitude 23.3°S — which shapes how much energy it can produce and how its output varies through the year.

 24.0°Cannual mean temp